AlexanderDotH/OpenLyricsClient/README.md

 <br>
 Feel free to share your feedback with me on Discord!
 You can find me under the tag Alex.#8988.
+If you want to use it right now, simply clone the tool and build it using the scripts inside the scrips directory
 <br>
 <br>
 ❤️ A special thanks to my girlfriend who provided me with the inspiration and energy for this project.
 She is the reason why I completed it, as it was literally a Valentine's present. ❤️